Pioneer packs

 The pioneer packages are for those who want challenges and are either experienced in canoes or just want new and exciting experiences.

-In addition to the challenges, there are plenty of opportunities to enjoy the unique nature that Gudenåen and its surroundings offer.
-You'll fill your lungs with fresh air and can be sure to have achieved a pleasant feeling of tiredness in your body by the end of the day.
+In addition to challenges, there is ample opportunity to enjoy the unique nature that the Gudenåen river and its surroundings offer.
+You'll fill your lungs with fresh air and can be sure to have achieved a pleasant feeling of tiredness in your body when the day's goal is reached.

-The pioneer packages span 2 - 3 - 4 or 5 days, and accommodation is in 4-person igloo tents on recommended campsites.
-The tent is handed out together with the canoe on the start day, and the tent is then your property and is taken home when the trip is over.
+The Pioneer Packages extend over 2 - 3 - 4 or 5 days, and accommodation takes place in 4-person igloo tents at recommended campsites.
+The tent is handed out together with the canoe on the starting day, and the tent is then your property and taken home when the trip is over.

-Our accommodation recommendations are exclusively for primitive campsites along the river, and you are responsible for pitching your tent each night.
-You are responsible for paying for the primitive campsites, where it typically costs between DKK 40 and DKK 50 to spend the night - however, simple sites are free to stay overnight.
-You can see the prices for the individual campsites here.
+Our recommendations for accommodation are exclusively primitive campsites along the river, and you are responsible for pitching the tent yourself every night.
+You must take care of the settlement at the primitive campsites, where it typically costs between 40 DKK and 50 DKK to stay overnight - however, some simple places are free to stay at.
+You can see here the prices for the individual campsites.

 Pioneer package 2 days